AGmustardtiger/Magic-8-ball/README.md

 ## Usage
 ## Contributing
 ## Credits
-Credit to the creators of the physical Magic 8 Ball - invented by Albert C. Carter and Abe Bookman and manufactured by Mattel.
+Credit goes to the creators of the physical Magic 8 Ball which inspired this simple app.
+The Magic 8 Ball was invented by Albert C. Carter and Abe Bookman and manufactured by Mattel.
 See https://en.wikipedia.org/wiki/Magic_8-Ball
 ## License